George W. Bush 2004 presidential campaign: Environment

 Bush's Clear Skies Act repealed or reduced air pollution controls, including environmental protections of the Clean Air Act.
 His FY 2005 budget provided $4.4 billion for conservation programs.
 He signed legislation pushing for the cleanup of abandoned industrial sites (also known as brownfields) and keeping forest fires at bay.
 He fell under criticism for rejecting the Kyoto Protocol which would commit the United States to reducing greenhouse gas emissions which are believed by much of the relevant science community to cause global warming.
 The Bush administration stated that this would cost the economy up to US$14 billion.

 Homeland security

 After the September 11 attacks in 2001, Bush signed the USA PATRIOT Act and created the Department of Homeland Security.
 He also created the Terrorist Threat Integration Center (TTIC) and the Terrorist Screening Center (TSC).
 He then promoted the idea of an independent "Czar of Intelligence" outside of the White House in response to the 9/11 Commission's findings.

 Same-sex marriage and gay rights

 Bush has expressed support for "protecting the sanctity of marriage."
 He endorsed the Federal Marriage Amendment, a proposed constitutional amendment that would define marriage for all of the states as strictly heterosexual.
 Late in the 2004 campaign, however, he said that the states should be allowed to "enable people to you know, be able to have rights, like others", though marriage would not be among them.
 Activists on both sides of the issue took this comment as endorsing civil unions.

-National security and foreign policy

-President Bush submitted his National Security Strategy of the United States; the "three pillars" of this are to: